Speed and Feed Calculator

 How do you calculate speed from RPM and gear ratio?
 If you know the RPM of the driving gear and the gear ratio, you can calculate the RPM of the driven gear using this formula: RPM (driven) = RPM (driving) × Gear ratio

-See also Tennis Ball Speed Calculator
+See also Wind Speed to Power Calculator

 What is the formula for RPM to flow rate?
 RPM and flow rate are generally not directly related unless you’re dealing with pumps or similar systems.
 In such cases, the formula would involve the pump’s displacement or efficiency factors.